Skip to main content

 This pipeline:

-1. Streams all Order Filled events from Polymarket
+1. Streams Order Filled events from the v2 Polymarket dataset for a specific block range

 3. Sends each order individually to your webhook endpoint with authentication